MarcServat/glofox-craft-beer/README.md

 For testing, the use of two libraries are encouraged, `react-testing-library` and `jest`.
 Jest will cover unit test and react testing library will be responsible for the integration test.

+The jest timeout have been increase due to the delay added to the mocked http request.

 Coverage is up to 60% and for the test performed, some happy paths are tested, however due to time constraints most of them are missing.

 ### Further development

 In terms of scalability, would be efficient to split the application in micro frontends.
 Ideally, two micro frontends will be created at the beginning for the teams to work independently.
 ![img.png](images/img.png)